Purdue-K-SW-Capstone/SharpShooter-Front/454P/README.md

-# Analysis of LoRaWAN’s packets to demonstrate vulnerability of LoRaWAN
+# Evaluating LoRaWAN performance in intentional and unintentional DoS attacks by legacy 900MHz network devices
 ## 🧾 Project Overview
-LoRa provides benefits such as low-power and long-distance data transmission with long-lasting batteries.
+Due to the growth of AI and network technology that complement the Internet of Things(IoT), the IoT market is gradually growing and the supply of IoT devices is expanding.
+Compared to other network technologies used in IoT such as Wi-Fi, Bluetooth, and NB-IoT, LoRa provides benefits which are low-power and long-distance data transmission with long-lasting batteries.

 While investigating prior studies, security issues and vulnerabilities in LoRaWAN were found.
-For example, in the join procedure of LoRa, a random generator may generate the same devNonce even if there is no attack which results in Denial of Service.
-It has also been found that jamming, replay attack, and bit-flipping attack are possible.
-The goal of our project is identifying and analyzing vulnerabilities in LoRaWAN within the configured network by trying some attacks such as jamming or sniffing the packet of LoRaWAN.
-These attacks will be implemented in detail within the local LoRaWAN that simulates the real environment.
-In the future, further investigations might be conducted to solve these vulnerabilities found in this project.
+However, the easiest and most effective attack method is jamming.
+Jamming is a technology that prevents the operation of specific frequencies by disrupting radio waves.
+Since LoRa is based on the Chirp Spread Spectrum(CSS) and operates in the predetermined frequency band, attackers are able to exploit the chirp frequency to make LoRa more vulnerable to wideband jamming attacks.

+For these reasons, the goal of 454P is to evaluate the performance of LoRaWAN by conducting intentional and unintentional Denial of Service(DoS) attacks with legacy 900MHz network devices.

+The experiments are divided into indoor and outdoor to simulate real-world industrial sites.
+The experiment result demonstrates the potential risk to the security of LoRaWAN against jamming attacks.
 ## 💣 Problem Statement
 LoRaWAN networks have several vulnerabilities of security.
 As LoRaWAN is wireless network system using RF(Radio Frequency) to send data, it has general vulnerabilities same as other wireless networks.
 Thus, several security vulnerabilities like sniffing, jamming and so on exists on LoRaWAN.
 To be specific, LoRaWAN has two vulnerabilities that can be hacked.